diego8arock/java-spring-boot-api/README.md

 ## Heroku

-Create a Heroku API with Heroku Postgres add-on.
+Create a Heroku App with Heroku Postgres add-on.
 Retrieve the Postgres credentials and add them as [environment variables](#environment-variables) to the app

 ### Deploy API to Heroku